AndreWohnsland/andrewohnsland.github.io/README.md

 ## Generate a Admin User

 By default, at first bootup, the backend will look if any user is found.
 If there is no existing user, it will create a default user with the name `admin` and the password `adminadmin`.
 It is strongly recommended to change the password directly after you first login over the admin interface.
 There is a graphical option for that.
-You could also change your default password in the code.
+You could also use the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` for other initial values than the default ones.
 Also, you can create additional user over the /api/user/add post enpoint.
 You will need to be authenticated for that and pass the `username` and `password` in the body.

 ## ToDo's